Mtze/virntup/docs/analysis.md

    - Loss-rate
 - A configuration can be deployed directly to a P4 device
 - The system creates a visualisation of the configured topology.
-- [Optional] The system allows to create virtual links between virtual switches.
+- [Optional] The system allows to create virtual links between virtual routers.
 - [Optional] The system verifies if the physical wiring corresponds to the desired topology.

 ### Non-Functional Requirements